top of page

 1. Noticing: Before you watch your recorded class, let go of the urge to judge or compare.
 Instead, just notice.
 Pay attention to your body language, voice modulation, student responses, and classroom dynamics.
 Don't assign any value; just notice.

 2. Wondering: Now, let curiosity guide you.
 Ask questions about your observations.
 "Why did I pause there?"
-"Why did Johnny look confused during the explanation?"
+"Why did Ari look confused during the explanation?"
 "Why did that joke work so well in lightening the mood?"

 3. See, Think, Wonder: This Harvard-developed routine is a great way to deepen your reflections.
 'See' by observing patterns, 'Think' by interpreting what these patterns might mean, and 'Wonder' by asking questions that lead to a broader understanding of your teaching practice.
+This technique is problem-solution focused and provides a richer analysis of your video data.

 But remember, the point here is not to uncover some glaring fault or pat yourself on the back.
 It's to engage in a thoughtful process of self-observation and understanding that leads to professional growth.
+What insights am I gathering about myself?
+About the students that I teach?
+Our classroom?
+School setting?

 Stepping back to observe your teaching practice might feel like extra work on an already overflowing plate, but trust me, the insights and the growth that come from it are invaluable.
 It's an ongoing process, a journey where every step, every observation, brings you closer to becoming the teacher you aspire to be.